 Arizona Residents Employed Outside of Arizona

-Arizona residents who are working outside of Arizona may request that their employer withhold Arizona income taxes from your wages for work done outside of Arizona.
+Arizona residents who are working outside of Arizona may request that their employer withhold Arizona income taxes from their wages for work done outside of Arizona.
 If the out-of-state employer agrees to withhold Arizona income taxes from your out-of-state wages, complete Arizona Form A-4V and submit it to your employer.
-The amount withheld is applied to your Arizona income tax due when you file your income tax return.
+The amount withheld is applied to your Arizona income tax due when you file your Arizona income tax return.

 Employees Requesting Reduced Withholding to Designate for Tax Credits